-the dual constraints of geostrophic and hydrostatic balance.
+Within a quasi-geostrophic system, the vorticity and temperature fields are closely coupled, due to the dual constraints of geostrophic and hydrostatic balance.
 This implies close coupling between the wind and mass fields, as was discussed in the General Circulation and Fronts chapters in the sections on geostrophic adjustment.
 While such close coupling is not observed for every weather system, it is a reasonable approximation for synoptic-scale, extratropical systems.

+13.4.3.
 Application to Idealized Weather Patterns